How to Find Clients for Forex

-You can have your accounts and performance verified by myfxbook, so that potential clients can see how well you do.
+You can have your accounts and performance verified by myfxbook, so that potential clients have 3rd party validation of how well you do.

 Myfxbook also allows you to create posts and share other information with people who visit your profile.
 Because of that sharing ability, these sites are a form of social media specifically for those interested in forex.

 Both myfxbook and fxstat have systems that allow you to profit when other traders copy your forex trades.
 This might bring you some profit, but this kind of social sharing has some problems.
-It’s much more profitable to bring clients into your brokerage than to simply allow them to copy your trades.
+It’s much more profitable to bring clients into your brokerage than to simply allow them to copy your trades on a social platform.

 If your performance shows enough profit, other traders who use these sites will contact you for help managing their investments even if you don’t post your trading stats anywhere else.

 Write a recurring market analysis

-To make successful trades, you need to accurately analyze the financial market.
-Consider sharing that analysis on your website and through your social media platforms.
+To make successful trades, your clients need to accurately analyze the financial market.
+Consider sharing your own branded expert analysis online and/or via e-newsletter on a regular basis.

 Writing and sharing a forex market analysis doesn’t need to be too time consuming.

-If you don’t feel that you have the time or ability to write a complete market analysis everyday, start by finding three or four analysts who write analyses that you enjoy reading or that you tend to have strong opinions on.
-Then share that analysis along with some commentary of your own.
+If you don’t feel that you have the time or ability to write a complete market analysis everyday, start by finding three or four authors you enjoy reading or that you tend to have strong opinions on.
+Then, try sharing their analysis along with some commentary of your own.

 It will also provide you, and your audience, with an overview of your target market and help you make your own trading plans for the week.